Skip to content

 multilingualStores a separate value per language.
 A language selector appears next to each input.

-formulaA server-side expression evaluated and written on every save.
+formulaA server-side expression computed on every save; the result replaces the field's stored value.
 See Formulas.

 ParamDescription